Home Sales in the Florida Keys - Market Report (October 2013 Update)

 Of course there are other factors that influence this data.
 How many foreclosures and short sales are there now compared to last year?
 The Upper Keys is still a relatively small sample and a few large estate sales, or an increase in mobile home sales can have a significant impact on monthly data.
 But at some point I have to let it go and hope that I am a better Realtor® than a statistician and believe that it will all "come out in the wash."

 Foreclosures are Decreasing, but with Short Sales, Still Play a Big Role

 Foreclosures and Short Sales are still a major part of this market.
-While representing less than 16% of the real estate home inventory in the Upper Florida Keys, 28.6% of the closings in 2012, were either Lender Owned of Short Sales.
-However, in 2011, distressed properties were 39.1 % of the total sales.
+While representing less than 13% of the real estate home inventory in the Upper Florida Keys, 22% of the closings in 2013, have been either Lender Owned of Short Sales.
 For more information, including a list of distressed properties, visit foreclosures and short sales.

-These factors, coupled with a decreasing trend in days-on- the-market of sold homes, are indicators that sales and prices have stabilized, and appear to be trending up.
+These factors, coupled with a decreasing trend in days-on- the-market and declining inventories are indicators that sales and prices have stabilized, and appear to be trending up.
 How the fragile US economic recovery, exploding stock market and puttering global economy will play into the equation is anyones guess.
 The Obama administration is now proposing to lower the criteria for mortgage qualifications and supporting these loans with federal quarantees.
-Although this would certaining help the short time housing market, isn't that how we got into this mess in the first place?
+Although this would certaining help the short term housing market, isn't that how we got into this mess in the first place?
 I never did claim to be the "sharpest knife in the drawer", and maybe I am missing something, but fool me once, shame on you.
 Fool me twice ... well you know how it goes.